UnibwSparta/Scaling-XLM-RoBERTa-for-ABSA/readme/1_using_models.md

 ### Stance Detection Models

 In contrast to sentiment analysis, the task of stance detection aims to classify author's stance (position) towards something.
-Stance can depend on sentimental signal words.
-In this sense, it is related to sentiment analysis.
-However, sentiment may be also misleading, since a position against something might be expressed with a positive sentiment as well, e.g., as ironie.
-Therefore, stance detection is a more complex task.
-It can be
+Stance can depend on sentimental signal words, making it related to sentiment analysis.
+However, sentiment may be also misleading, as a position against something might be expressed with a positive sentiment, e.g., as irony.
+Therefore, stance detection is a more challenging task.
+It can be characterized by:

-- number of classes, e.g.
+- **Number of classes**, e.g.:
     - [two-way](https://aclanthology.org/2021.findings-acl.208.pdf)
     - [three-way](https://huggingface.co/datasets/mlburnham/PoliStance_Affect)
     - [four-way](https://dl.acm.org/doi/pdf/10.1145/3161603)
-    - etc. - number and semantic of classes can be very different and depending on the specific case
+    - etc. (number and semantic of classes can be vary widely depending on the specific case)
-- target of classification
+- **Target of classification**, e.g.:
     - [whole text](https://journalqd.org/article/view/5896)
     - [entity-/target-dependent](https://aclanthology.org/S16-1003.pdf)
     - [pair of targets](https://aclanthology.org/E17-2088.pdf)
     - [multi-target](https://link.springer.com/chapter/10.1007/978-3-031-15086-9_9)
     - [claim-based](https://ceur-ws.org/Vol-2624/paper9.pdf)
-- language, text quality, text length, and **especially domain**
+- **Language**, **text quality**, **text length**, and especially **domain**

 Here are some example models for stance detection from HuggingFace.
 As can be seen, data domains used for stance detection are much more specific compared to sentiment analysis and frequently focus on dedicated topics or issues: